 Faux amis.
 False friends.
 The name itself conjures bad images.
 Like false friends, faux amis or false cognates are not to be trusted---they will trip you up when you’re not careful.

 But what are tricky french false cognates?
 To the uninitiated, these are French words that look exactly the same--or quite similar--to English words.
 But it stabs you in the back and turns out to be very different from what you thought it means.

 Best case scenario, the people you’re talking to would just laugh it off.
 Worst case, you’ll get super embarrassed that you will want to move out of town.

 On the flip side, there are vrais amis or true friends, too.
-These are words that look the same–and mean the same thing–as its English twins.
+These are words that look the same--and mean the same thing--as its English twins.
 But that is a lesson for another day.
-For this article, let’s talk about some of the trickiest false cognates that you should watch out for.
+For this article, let’s talk about some of the trickiest false cognates in French that you should watch out for.

 The French noun adepte means a follower or an enthusiast.
 For example, when someone is “une adepte de la natation”, the person is a fan of swimming.
 He probably swims regularly and reads up about that sport.
 Or he may not even swim himself, he’s just really knowledgeable about it.

 But in English, adept is an adjective that means competent or expert.
 So when you say he is “adept at swimming”, the person is a good swimmer and probably won accolades from swimming competitions.

 2. Ancien and Ancient

 The French adjective ancien can also mean ancient, but more often than not, it is used as “former”.
 For example: